New York Probate

 What is probate?
 The probate process includes the complete estate settlement and distribution of assets for a deceased loved one.
-Because of legal and tax issues that may arise, the process can be time-consuming and difficult to navigate, especially for those unfamiliar with legal proceedings.
+The process can be time-consuming and difficult to navigate because of all the legal and tax issues.

 Probate is required in New York if the deceased person was a New York resident or owned any assets within New York.
-At Anthony S. Park PLLC, we help clients from all over the world with their New York State probate cases.
+We help clients from all over the world with their New York probate cases.

 What We Do

-Working with us means you’ll have a team with years of experience handling Surrogate’s Court appointments, full estate administration, and estate closing.
+Our team has years of experience handling letters testamentary, full estate administration, and estate closing.

-Surrogate’s Court Appointments.
-Our team will handle the intensive New York court proceedings to get legal authority, such as appointing an executor, trustee, or administrator.
+Our team will handle all New York court proceedings to get your legal authority, such as letters testamentary, letters of administration, or letters of trusteeship.

-Full Estate Administration.
-When working with Anthony S. Park PLLC, you won’t have to worry about any aspect of estate settlement.
-From initial investigation and wading through bureaucracies, to dealing with the IRS to ensure asset collection and paying estate taxes, our team will expertly manage the settlement process.
+Work with us, and you won’t have to worry about any aspect of estate settlement.
+From the initial investigation and wading through bureaucracies, to dealing with the IRS to ensure asset collection and paying estate taxes, our team will manage the entire settlement process.

 Our Probate Cases

-Non-US Decedents.
-When the deceased was not a US citizen and lived outside the US, there are extra complications that arise during the probate process for the heirs or executor.
-Our team has been in this situation many times, and has the knowledge to guide our clients through it.
+When the deceased was not a US citizen and lived outside the US, there are extra complications that arise during the probate process.
+Our team has been in this situation many times, and we can guide you through it.

 What is Probate?